ACCOUNT CLERK CAREER GUIDE

 2. Account Clerk Key Responsibilities

-- Reconcile bank accounts, accounts receivable, and accounts payable ledgers to identify and resolve discrepancies in a timely manner.
+- Reconcile bank accounts, accounts payable, and accounts receivable to identify and resolve discrepancies promptly.

-- Perform data entry, document filing, and accounting system maintenance to keep financial records current, complete, and audit-ready.
+- Perform daily data entry, document filing, and general ledger maintenance to keep financial records current and audit-ready.

 3. Account Clerk Required Skills

-Hard Skills: Accounts Payable, Accounts Receivable, Bank Reconciliation, General Ledger, Microsoft Excel
+- Hard Skills: Accounts Payable and Receivable, Bank Reconciliation, General Ledger Management, Invoice Processing, Microsoft Excel and Accounting Software (SAP, Xero, Sage, QuickBooks)

-Soft Skills: Attention to Detail, Deadline Management, Issue Resolution, Document Organization, Cross-Team Coordination
+- Soft Skills: Attention to Detail, Deadline Management, Issue Resolution, Document Organization, Stakeholder Communication

 4. Account Clerk Career Path